Safer Sun (II)

 • UVB

 Ideally, a product should protect you from both UVA and UVB rays.
 UVB rays only penetrate the epidermis.
-However, in high doses they lead to the well-known sunburn.
-In the worst case, they can chronically damage cell nuclei and thus cause skin cancer.
-UVA rays have longer wavelengths than UVB radiation and penetrate into the dermis.
-Although they do not cause sunburn, they can lead to skin changes such as wrinkles, loss of elasticity and irregular pigmentation.
-Regular and sufficient protection is therefore important.
+However, in high doses, they cause the well-known sunburn.
+In the worst case, they can cause chronic damage to cell nuclei and thus skin cancer.
+UVA rays have longer wavelengths than UVB radiation and penetrate deep into the dermis.
+While they don't cause sunburn, they can lead to skin changes such as wrinkles, loss of elasticity, and uneven pigmentation.
+Regular and adequate protection is therefore important.

-First let’s talk about the SPF.
-As a rule, sun protection products are classified according to SPF, i.e. sun protection factor, or SFP (Sun Protection Factor).
-Here we differentiate between
+Let's first talk about SPF.
+Sunscreen products are usually classified according to SPF, or sun protection factor, or SFP.
+Here we distinguish between

 • low (SPF 6 to 15)